Scar Treatment

 How long does it take for a scar to go away?

-How much does laser scar treatment cost?
+How much do acne scar laser treatments cost?

 Does insurance cover scar treatment?